FunshoLani/100DaysOfPython/README.md

 Day 2 Complete: Though, this happened 4 days after day 1.

 Day 3 and Day 4 complete but i mostly followed tutorials and learnt the basic flow concepts: While, For and If.
 I am planning to work on a mini project this weekend for the completion of 7 days of Python.
+I have completed 8 videos out of 52 as of August 7th 2019.